problem in LJ(SR) with large cutoff using 4.6 with cutoff-scheme=group

 My time is very limited the next week, so it will likely be next weekend before I can have a look!

-#6 Updated by Mark Abraham almost 6 years ago
+#6 Updated by Mark Abraham over 6 years ago

 It seems possible that https://gerrit.gromacs.org/#q,Ie64ab6c0313a8dc0d3545a5e7d610f24adae4438,n,z fixed this.
 This will be in GROMACS 4.6.4.
 If you continue to observe the issue there, Dmitri, we'll try to look at it.